 Nutrition info collected from Cronometer.

-This delicious recipe was developed and photographed by Courtney Paige.
+This delicious recipe was developed and photographed by Caitlin Fontana.

 Does the perfect cooking oil exist?
-Cultured Oil is slow to oxidize and stable at high and low temperatures, making it the healthy, versatile option your kitchen needs.
+Zero Acre oil is slow to oxidize and stable at high and low temperatures, making it the healthy, versatile option your kitchen needs.

 Roasted Beet Dip with Goat Cheese and Honey